delingren/walle/audio.md

 And voila!
 A couple of caveats to mention:

 1. For some reason, reading file count is not very reliable on this board.
-I think it's this particular board, since I didn't have any issues in the paste.
+I think it's this particular board, since I didn't have any issues in the past.
 No big deal, I just need to hard code it.
 1. The board takes 5V DC but I am going to power everything with 4xAA batteries and I hope to get away without using a regulator.
 It seems to be able to tolerate 6V.
 But it's safer to put a 1N1007 diode in serial to drop 0.7V.

 ## DY-SV17F